steffenmueller4/steffenmueller4.github.io/_posts/2022-09-16-four-key-metrics.md

 As developers and their "experience" are the essential to build your product, they should be able to do their work as effectively as possible, otherwise you are loosing money essentially (see:  {% cite Moore2022a %}, {% cite Tiedemann2021 %}, and {% cite Forsgren2018 %}).

 According to the latest [State of DevOps report 2021](https://cloud.google.com/devops/state-of-devops) {% cite Smith2021 %}, "[...] excellence in software delivery and operational performance drives organizational performance in technology transformations." {% cite Smith2021 %}
-While previous reports have only seen a relationship that companies with a good organizational performance have had a good performance in software delivery, it now seems to become clearer that also companies concentrating on improving their CD and software delivery performance can also improve their organizational performance (see, e.g.: {% cite Forsgren2019 %} vs. {% cite Smith2021 %}).
+While previous reports have only seen a relationship that companies with a good organizational performance have had a good performance in software delivery, it now seems to become clearer that also companies concentrating on improving their CD and software delivery performance (SDP) can also improve their organizational performance (see, e.g.: {% cite Forsgren2019 %} vs. {% cite Smith2021 %}).
 The [State of DevOps report 2019](https://cloud.google.com/devops/state-of-devops) summarizes that their "[...] research continues to show that the industry-standard Four Key Metrics of software development and delivery drive organizational performance in technology transformations [...]
 [It] revalidates previous findings that it is possible to optimize for stability without sacrificing speed." {% cite Forsgren2019 %}

-So, with the start of the development of the product at my current employer in August/October 2021 (see also: [this article]({% post_url 2022-05-10-building-an-event-driven-microservice-application %})), we directly focused on a proper CD and software delivery performance.
+So, with the start of the development of the product at my current employer in August/October 2021 (see also: [this article]({% post_url 2022-05-10-building-an-event-driven-microservice-application %})), we directly focused on a proper CD and SDP.
 Recently, we also started to measure the first metrics of the [Four Key Metrics](https://www.thoughtworks.com/radar/techniques?blipid=1298), the Change Lead Time and Deployment Frequency.

 The remainder of this article concentrates on showing you how we did this.